ezEngine/docs-src/pages/docs/editor/editor-settings.md

 ## Shortcuts

-*Editor > Editor Settings > Shortcuts...* opens a dialog to configure the shortcuts.
+*Tools > Shortcuts...* opens a dialog to configure the shortcuts.

 ![Preferences](media/editor-shortcuts.png)